Facts and Commentary by COGwriter

 Thus far, COGWA has not demonstrated that its top priority is truly the proclamation of the gospel--its financial priorities have been mainly internal.
 Does anyone with COGWA believe that its approach to public proclamation really has been hot and not lukewarm?

-I truly believe that the crisis was a wake up call, a “knocking on the door” (cf. Revelation 3:20) if you will, for those in or formerly in UCG.
+I truly believe that the crisis in UCG with COGWA was a type of a wake up call, a “knocking on the door” (cf. Revelation 3:20) if you will, for those in or formerly in UCG.
 This crisis affecting UCG could be part of the final warning to those who have rejected Philadelphia-era governance and gospel proclamation priorities to get them to consider their state (Revelation 3:17-19).

-For a while, it’s been decision time for those who have been affiliated with UCG.
+For a while, it’s been decision time for those who have been affiliated with UCG (as well as other groups).
 Most of those part of the COGWA and UCG leadership have already demonstrated, to me at least, that neither group intends to be Philadelphian.
 But that choice still remains for all individuals called by God.

-Polycarp, Herbert W. Armstrong, and Roderick C. Meredith on Church Government What form of governance did the early church have?
+The Bible, Peter, Paul, John, Polycarp, Herbert W. Armstrong, Roderick C. Meredith, and Bob Thiel on Church Government What form of governance did the early church have?
 Was it hierarchical?
 Which form of governance would one expect to have in the Philadelphia remnant?
 The people decide and/or committee forms, odd dictatorships, or the same type that the Philadelphia era itself had?

 Unity: Which COG for You?
 Why so many groups?
 Why is there lack of unity in the Churches of God?
 Has it always been this way?
 What can/should be done about it?